 Arboretum (In Southwest Asheville but not too far from downtown, in the Pisgah National Forest.
 The Arboretum offers casual/beginner day hiking and gardens, plus a cafe if you’re peckish.
 Great for families.
 You pay for a parking spot to access).

 Black Balsam Knob on the Art Loeb Trail (Moderate/advanced.
 The epitome of the Blue Ridge Parkway.
 Can make it as long or as short as you like by tracking how far you go then turning back.
 The full loop is 18+ miles.
 We went about 4.5 and returned.
 Lots of different views: you’re in the woods for some, walking along the edge of a mountain for some, in a big grassy field for some etc.) We got a little lost, but thankfully had service.
 Do your homework!)

 Looking Glass Rock Hike (Moderate/advanced.
-This is our favorite hike!
+This is my favorite hike!
 Approximately 6 miles total, and it took us around 3.5 hours, with hanging out on the rock.
 Such an incredible view.
 We love to pack a beer or two to enjoy at the top.
 Who cares if they’re warm once you get there!)